Cleanliness and log-characteristic cycles for vector bundles with flat connections

 where $[X]$ is the zero section and $(\cdot, \cdot)_{T^*\!X^\log}$ is the intersection in $T^*\!X^\log$. \end{theorem} \begin{proof} This theorem is still in the classical realm; its proof may be found in many references (e.g, \cite{laumon}). \end{proof}

 \begin{remark} Assume that we are in the global situation \ref{SS:global-situation}.
-Let $M$ be a vector bundle over $U$ with an integrable connection.
-By Lemma~\ref{L:log-char-independence}, we know that $\ZCar(j_*M)$ is well-defined and does not depend on the choice of the coherent $\calD_X^\log$-submodules $\widetilde M_0$ of $M$.
+We choose a coherent $\calO_X$-submodule $M_0$ of $j_*M$ such that $M_0|_U = M$.
+By Lemma~\ref{L:log-char-independence}, we know that $\ZCar(j_*M)$ is well-defined and does not depend on the choice of $M_0$.
 One may try to na\"ively take the direct limit of the above theorem over all such $M_0$ to compute the Euler characteristic of $j_*M$.
-However, one has to verify that each cohomological group stabilizes in the direct limit.
-This is the content of the rest of this subsection.
-More precisely, we want to show that for ``sufficiently large" $\widetilde M_0$, the natural morphism $\widetilde M_0 \otimes \Omega_X^\bullet(\log D) \to j_*M \otimes \Omega_X^\bullet(\log D)$ is a quasi-isomorphism.
-For this, we work locally. \end{remark}
+However, one has to verify that \emph{each} cohomological group stabilizes in the direct limit.
+Unfortunately, we do not know how to verify this condition.
+In our application later, we need to assume that all irregularities are positive so that $\widetilde M_0 = j_*M$, to avoid this technical difficulty.
+It would be interesting to know if such a hypothesis may be removed. \end{remark}